brucestull/examples/django/under-construction/silly-run-a-function-using-django/README.md

 * `python some_python_file_with_main.py`
 * `python some_python_file.py`

-## Commands to Run the Application after Cloning the Repository
+## Commands to Run the Application

 1. Create a pipenv virtual environment (the given `Pipfile` specifies Python 3.11):
     * `pipenv install`